azutoolkit/cql/docs/guides/active-record-with-cql/cql-record-models.md

 ### Key Features of the `Record` Module

-The `Cql::Record` module adds several useful methods and features to your model:
+The `CQL::Record` module adds several useful methods and features to your model:

 **1. Defining Models with `define`**